rosensilva/ballerina-samples/ballerina-swagger/README.md

 ## <a name="what-you-build"></a>  What you'll build
 You'll build an RESTful web service using an already existing OpenAPI specification.
 We will use the OpenAPI / Swagger specification of a pet store RESTful service throughout this guide.
-The pet store web service will supports the following operations,
+The pet store web service will support the following operations,
 * Add new pets to the pet store via HTTP POST method
 * Retrieve existing pet details from the pet store via HTTP GET method
 * Update existing pet data in the pet store via HTTP PUT method